|Nutrition Facts (per serving)|

 The recipe simply requires a marinade and a flash in the pan.
 The glaze is a flavorful mix of tequila, citrus juices, and a number of common herbs and spices.
 It's perfect when served with white rice and makes a great party dish that can be enjoyed at room temperature.

-- 1 tablespoon orange liqueur (triple sec or Cointreau)
+1 tablespoon orange liqueur (e.g., triple sec or Cointreau)

 Gather the ingredients.

-In a large zip-top plastic bag, combine all of the ingredients except the tablespoon of olive oil and shrimp.
+In a large zip-top plastic bag, combine all of the ingredients except one tablespoon of the olive oil and the shrimp.
 Seal and mix thoroughly.

 Add shrimp to the margarita marinade, squeeze out all the air, and seal.
 Turn bag to coat the shrimp.